-Instructional Technology Approval Procedures

-Curriculum Resource (Hardware and Software Approva):
+Instructional Technology Approval Procedures Curriculum Resource (Hardware and Software Approval):

 All curriculum resources (hardware and software) need to be approved by the Curriculum & Instruction Department and the Technology Department before a purchase can be made.
 Principals need to complete the Computer_Software_request (1).doc located in the Appendix.
 If the purchase will be funded through Title I, the Title I director will also need to be notified.
-Upon completion of the purchase request, the Chief Academic Officer will email the principal and the Title I director the approval or disapproval of the purchase.
+Upon completion of the purchase request, the Assistant Superintendent of Curriculum & Instruction will email the principal and the Title I director the approval or disapproval of the purchase.